Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 He breathed a relieved curse, activated his suit’s energy collector field to try and claw back *some* power, and ducked into his hiding spot to grab the retroreflector.

-“SKY THANE, NAUGHTY CUB.
+"SKY THANE, NAUGHTY CUB.
 New Mother in the kitchen, and she’s mean.
-I stole something sweet, take a look.”
+I stole something sweet, take a look."
 He uploaded the footage from his suit’s cameras and sent it.

 This time, he folded up the reflector and stashed it inside its pouch on his back.
 Now he was back on the clock to take those shields down.
 He checked his suit power.
 Back up to fifteen percent.
 Not great.
 It would probably be best if he took a minute or two to recharge…